thibaultboursier/tag2content/README.md

 ## Variables

-You can add some variables to your tags.
+You can add some variables to your tags:

 ```js
 const text = 'I go to [country name="England"] next year, with [friend name="Lucy" to-uppercase="true"].';